chrisyoung/hecks_domain/README.md

 * Independent of any external agency.
 In fact your business rules simply don’t know anything at all about the outside world.

 ## TODO
-1. Commands should return self
-1. Add Query interface

 1. Create a facilitator app
 1. What does a data port look like?
-1. Make a Logger 'Driven'
-1. DynamoDB Driver
-1. Dynamic SQL Driver
-1. Lambda Driver
 1. Application Port
 1. Hecks Domain Version in Domainfile
 1. Domainfile instead of Hecksfile
+1. Rails Demo
+1. Create automated build for examples
+1. Add Readme to all the projects

+1. Add default invariant module and default factory
+1. Generate a factory
+1. Generate a command
+1. Clean up filemaker
+1. Break DomainObject template into Entity and Value
+1. Rewind commands
+1. Replay commands
 1. Unit Tests for hecks domain
 1. Unit Tests for hecksagaon
+1. Make a Logger 'Driven'
+1. DynamoDB Driver
+1. Dynamic SQL Driver
-1. Rails Demo
+1. Lambda Driver
-1. Lean Coffee domain example
-1. Move invariants check to command runner
 1. Make a gem out of hecks domain
 1. Soccer App project
-1. Rewind commands
-1. Replay commands
 1. Value Store in Hecksagon
-1. Break DomainObject template into Entity and Value
+1. Rename SoccerSeason to Soccer
 1. Generate a Java Domain
-1. Rename SoccerSeason to Soccer
-1. Fix Filehandling
-1. Create automated build for examples
 1. Generate a crud server (or make a generic one)
-1. Play with including modules
-1. Add Readme to all the projects
-1. Generate a factory
-1. Generate a command
-1. How to do invariants to prevent a command from being called
-1. Add default invariant module and default factory